cakephp/docs/en/tutorials-and-examples/blog/blog.rst

 Next, let's set up the underlying database for our blog.
 If you haven't already done so, create an empty database for use in this tutorial, with a name of your choice.
-Right now, we'll just create a single table to store our posts.
-We'll also throw in a few posts right now to use for testing purposes.
+Right now, we'll just create a single table to store our articles.
+We'll also throw in a few articles right now to use for testing purposes.
 Execute the following SQL statements into your database::

-    /* First, create our posts table: */
+    /* First, create our articles table: */
-    CREATE TABLE posts (
+    CREATE TABLE articles (
         id INT UNSIGNED AUTO_INCREMENT PRIMARY KEY,
         title VARCHAR(50),
         body TEXT,